confio/credible-chain/README.md

 that everything is being done legitimately.
 This is the main purpose of the blockchain - to provide a fully transparent, public ledger.

+## Building the command

+You can install all dependencies, run tests, and compile a new image simply by checking out this repo and running:

+`make all`

+You can build a docker image with the current commit (ideally on a tag) with:

+`make image`

+Or run full tests and prepare a docker image with:

+`make dist`

+## Running the chain

+**TODO**

 ## Blockchain Design

 We build the application using the [weave framework](github.com/iov-one/weave),